SEU - Georgian National University

 WRITTEN EXAM

-During written exam, only one student should be seated with each computer.
+During a written exam, only one student should be seated with each computer.

-Students will be given instruction on the exam rules.
+Students will be given instructions on the exam rules.

-The exam time will be calculated after the students are given instruction on the rules of examination.
+The exam time will be calculated after the students are given instructions on the rules of the examination.

 Results of the written exam will be delivered to the students 2 days later;